 The Boomers first coach was Trevor Cook and the initial team included Michele Timms and Samantha Russell (Thornton) who both would go on to represent Australia with distinction in future years.
 The club first qualified for the finals in 1989 under the guidance of coach Paul Deacon and after progressing to the same stage the following year missed the playoffs until 1996 when, in coach Lori Chizik’s first season, Bulleen finished third in the regular season before bowing out in the semi finals.

 Chizik led the Boomers to 1999/00 preliminary final, the clubs best ever result.
-Current head coach Cheryl Chambers took over in 2001/02 and has steered the club to two finals appearances, including the 2004/05 preliminary final.
+Cheryl Chambers took over in 2001/02 and has steered the club to two finals appearances, including the 2004/05 preliminary final.

-The Boomers have called Sheahans Road Basketball Centre, “Boomarena" Templestowe, Keilor Basketball Stadium and the Melbourne Entertainment Centre home before moving to their current home at the Veneto Club in Bulleen.
+The Boomers have called Sheahans Road Basketball Centre, “Boomarena" Templestowe, Keilor Basketball Stadium, Melbourne Entertainment Centre and the Veneto Club home before moving to their current home at the State Basketball Centre.

-Since its inception, Bulleen has remained a Club based program however, the players and administration of the club has become much more professional and the presentation of the games has improved markedly.
-The club boasts a remarkably strong junior program and has been instrumental in the development of some of Australia’s best ever basketballers, such as Debbie Slimmon, Samantha Russell, Karin Maar, Tammy Good, Gaylene McKay, Cheryl Chambers.
+Since its inception, the Boomers have remained a Club based program however, the players and administration of the team has become much more professional and the presentation of the games has improved markedly.
+The Boomers have a strong development program and have been instrumental in the development of some of Australia’s best ever basketballers, such as Debbie Slimmon, Samantha Russell, Karin Maar, Tammy Good, Gaylene McKay, Cheryl Chambers.

 However, none have had a bigger influence on Australian hearts and minds than Michele Timms.
 Timms has have long been recognised as the most talented female basketballer Australia has ever produced.
 As a three-time Olympian, four-time World Championship athlete and Australian captain, she represented Australia with absolute excellence.